Maverix Studio

 Primary PostgreSQL view — the single interface agents use to read subscriber data:

-CREATE VIEW subscriber_view AS
+CREATE OR REPLACE VIEW subscriber_view AS

 SELECT